crisc2000/lib-simple-lazyload/README.md

 Basically this kind of scripts called "Lazy Load" are improving:
 * web page load time - by not waiting for the all images to load before displaying the webpage;
 * client computer responsiveness - by not occupying client computer resources (cpu, ram) with the elements that are not viewed;
-* client-server internet data usage - by not downloading images that are not viewed;
+* client-server internet data usage - by not downloading images that are not viewed (usefull for mobile);

 The images source (src) attribute is replaced with an 1x1 pixel transparent GIF or PNG file or they BASE64 equivalent.
 The original image is only loaded when client scroll the web page and the image becomes visible in the screen (is in viewport).
 I recommend this type of scripts for web pages that contain more then 10 images with width bigger then 300 pixels.